 There’s no real surprise there, I guess.

-Basically, you’ll get a bunch of training tutorials on email marketing and also how to promote MTB itself as an affiliate of the product.
+Basically, you’ll get a bunch of basic training tutorials on email marketing and promoting MTB itself as an affiliate of the product.

 That’s how you’ll be earning affiliate commissions – peddling “get-rich-quick” garbage to other suckers…

 Meaning that you (the victim) also becomes the scammer yourself *GASP*.

 But the other problem is that the training’s quite weak, to say the least.

 Plus, there’s also ZERO guidance on actually driving traffic.

 As you’ll see inside the members’ area that’s completely empty:

 Apparently, “Corey Lewis” (whoever the heck this guy is) is the MTB lead trainer.

 But how can he be when there’s very little to no video training on traffic generation training?
 LOL.